 At Fred Hutch, we believe that the innovation, collaboration, and rigor that result from diversity and inclusion are critical to our mission of eliminating cancer and related diseases.
 We seek employees who bring different and innovative ways of seeing the world and solving problems.
 Fred Hutch is in pursuit of becoming an antiracist organization.
 We are committed to ensuring that all candidates hired share our commitment to diversity, antiracism, and inclusion.

-A postdoctoral research fellow position is available in the Hatch Lab at the Fred Hutchinson Cancer Research Center.
-The Hatch lab is part of the Basic Sciences Division and studies the structure and dynamics of the mammalian nuclear envelope.
-The primary interest of the lab is to understand the molecular mechanisms that initiate nuclear envelope remodeling and how defects in nuclear membrane stability impact cancer development (Hatch et al., Cell, 2013; Maciejowski and Hatch, Ann Rev Cell Dev Biol, 2020; Young, Gunn, and Hatch, MBoC, 2020).
-The Hatch lab uses a variety of techniques to achieve these goals with a focus on cellular imaging.
+A fully-funded post-doctoral research fellow position is available in the Hatch Lab in the Basic Sciences Division.
+We study the structure and dynamics of the mammalian nuclear envelope, and our primary interests are to understand why and how nuclear membranes rupture and repair, and how defects in nuclear membrane stability impact cancer development (Hatch et al., Cell, 2013; Maciejowski and Hatch, Ann Rev Cell Dev Biol, 2020; Young, Gunn, and Hatch, MBoC, 2020).
+The Hatch lab uses a variety of techniques to achieve these goals with a focus on microscopy and cell-based tool development.

 To apply to this position please provide the following: